CK-KSH/Get-Slack-Notification/README.md

-# GitHub Actions Workflow Demo
+# GitHub Actions Workflow Demo with Slack

 For a push or pull request, a Slack notification message ("Hello World!
 Beautiful Day!") is sent to my selected channel in my Workspace (#get-notification) in Slack account.